 Routinely installing security updates as soon as they are released is an essential component to any cyber security program and can greatly improve a municipality's cyber resilience.
-Municipal governments that do not regularly install security patches and software updates on all devices, hardware and applications (e.g., antivirus software, browsers, desktop computers, laptops, mobile devices, operating systems, printers, routers, etc.) are vulnerable to attack.
+Municipal governments that do not regularly install security patches and software updates on all devices, hardware, and applications (e.g., antivirus software, browsers, desktop computers, laptops, mobile devices, operating systems, printers, routers, etc.) are vulnerable to attack.
 For example, a ransomware attack that exposed the City of Atlanta in 2018 was due to the exploitation of a system that had not been updated.
 It only takes a single computer or device that has not been updated or patched for an entire network to be compromised.
 Cybercriminals are constantly scanning for security vulnerabilities to exploit so that they can gain access to critical systems that have valuable data.
 Municipal governments should prioritize raising awareness about importance of installing updates and require all employees that have access to municipal networks and systems to regularly update all personal devices and apps as soon as they are available.
-In addition, software that is no longer supported with updates and security patches present weaknesses that can be easily exploited and should be disabled or deleted (e.g., Windows XP, Internet Explorer versions 10 and older).
+In certain circumstances, patching is dependent on the version of software.
+A risk-based approach to patching should be considered and mitigating controls implemented if the municipality cannot patch immediately.
+In addition, software that is no longer supported with updates and security patches present weaknesses that can be easily exploited and should be disabled, deleted or upgraded (e.g., Windows XP, Internet Explorer versions 10 and older).